Stitches or Sutures: Wound Closure Today and in History

 Sealing wounds with a laser is an exciting new treatment that offers several advantages over other wound closure methods.
 Laser treatment repairs damage rapidly and produces a watertight seal.
 It shortens the time needed for surgery as well as the wound healing time.
 The technical name for the process is photochemical tissue bonding or laser-assisted nanosuturing.

 Laser sutures have been tested on animal tissue and in humans.
-Researchers at the Massachusetts General Hospital report that when the skin on each side of an open wound is coated with a dye called Rose Bengal, green laser light will seal the wound.
+Researchers at the Massachusetts General Hospital have reported that when the skin on each side of an open wound is coated with a dye called Rose Bengal, green laser light will seal the wound.
 The light activates the dye and and causes it to bind the collagen in the separated pieces of skin together.
 Unlike the case with the first laser suture experiments, the skin isn't heated or burned.

 The bond between the skin sections is continuous and lacks the gaps that occur between conventional sutures.
 This may decrease the chance of an infection developing.
 In addition, the researchers found that the healed wound had an improved appearance and that the patients who received the laser treatment experienced less inflammation than with the usual treatments.